 - The built-in needle looks a little cheap, but it works just fine.
 However, the users can always replace it with a needle of their choice.

-The cruiser is rather stylish and built with a touch of the modern fashion.
-Crosley launched this model in 19 colors and themes.
-Apart from the basic colors like red, black, or blue, this turntable also comes in certain special textures and designs, such as purple velvet, chalkboard, and even a Star Wars-themed model.
-Evidently, the Crosley Cruiser is perfect for those who seek a trendy and stylish record player.
+The Crosley Cruiser is cute and stylish, and is designed with a touch of modern fashion.
+Crosley launched this suitcase-style record player in over 30 colors or themes.
+Apart from the basic colors like red, black, or blue, this turntable also comes in certain special textures and designs, such as purple velvet, chalkboard, and even a Star Wars-themed model (unfortunately sold out at time of writing).
+The Crosley Cruiser is perfect for those who seek a trendy and stylish record player.

 Made of wood and leatherette, this record player is durable and of a quality finish.
-Due to the wide variety of themes in which it is available, the buyers can choose one that would match the settings at their home or their tastes perfectly.
-The Crosley turntable is also quite easy to use and is perfect for beginners.
+Due to the wide variety of finishes and themes in which it is available, you can choose one that would match the settings at your home or your tastes perfectly.
+The Crosley Cruiser record player is also quite easy to use and is perfect for beginners.

 What We Like About the Cruiser